piesocket/laravel-broadcasting-starter/README.md

-## Laravel Broadcasting with Echo in under 5 minutes
+## Laravel Broadcasting With Echo In Under 5 Minutes
 This repository is a scaffold for Laravel Broadcasting, use this starter repository to get started quickly with Laravel broadcasting.

 ## Setup